 Software abstractions can also be problematic when the person reading your code wants to know the implementation details without following multiple levels of function calls, especially if the abstraction doesn't do that much.
 Abstractions that are too shallow simply hide reality for no good reason.

 On the other hand, think twice if the abstraction is complex.
 Unless you're careful, you are hiding complexity by making another complex thing, which in turn makes the whole project more complex.
 That's not necessarily a good thing.
 You're kicking the can down the road.
 Again, creating a complex abstraction may be called-for.
 Perhaps the can belongs down the road.
 This is a judgment call, and no blog post or class can teach you when to make abstractions as you code.
 But do be aware that nothing is free in software development.

 Finally, dependencies are a form of abstraction.
 A dependency that doesn't pull its weight is a too shallow abstraction.
 Relying on these types of dependencies is penny-wise and pound foolish because you've just introduced a possible catastrophic vulnerability in order to save yourself a few minutes, or because you're under the illusion that copying and pasting code is always bad.
 It's not.

-Also, dependencies that abstract over details you are completely ignorant about can be problematic.
+Also, dependencies that abstract over details of which you are completely ignorant about can be problematic.
 Of course, we can't know everything.
-We don't code websites with binary.
-However, within your domain you should at least understand what the dependency is doing for you.
+However, within your domain, you should at least understand what the dependency is helping you with.

 Our tools of the trade are there for a reason, and we shouldn't be shy about using them when appropriate.
 But stop for a moment before reaching into the toolbox, and think about whether you need the tool you're about to use, or whether it's simpler, faster and more effective to use your hands (at least for now).